mirror/chromium/extensions/docs/extension_and_app_types.md

 C++ code, the `Extension` object will return true from its `from_bookmark()` method.

+### Progressive Web App (PWA)

+A Progressive Web App is a Bookmark app that captures navigations to its scope and opens them in a dedicated app window instead of the existing browser context.

 ## Ambiguity surrounding the term "Extension"

 In the C++ code, all of the above flavors of extensions and apps are implemented